netlify/gotrue-js/README.md

 ### Login a user

-Handles user login via the specified email, password and reminder(optional): set to be `false` by default.
+Handles user login via the specified email and password. reminder(optional): set to be `false` by default.
 If you wish to implement the `remember me` functionality with sessionStorage, set the value to be `true`.

 `auth.login(email, password, reminder)`